Verdictly

 • Most mild TBIs resolve within weeks to months.
 Moderate to severe TBI often results in permanent impairment affecting cognition, behavior, and physical function.

-• This case was resolved in Orleans County, Texas.
+• This case was resolved in Orleans County, Louisiana.
 Local jury tendencies, judge assignments, and regional economic conditions all influence case outcomes in this jurisdiction.

 • Resolved in 2016, this case reflects the legal and economic conditions of that period, including medical costs, insurance practices, and jury award trends at the time.